 August 1940 was also the month in which one of the most courageous and difficult rescues of shipwrecked seamen took place off the coast of Ireland during World War 11.
-The rescue took place off Kilcummin Head when local fishermen showed skillful seamanship and noble humanity when they risked their lives in treacherous seas to row out three miles to tow to safety a lifeboat full of weary sailors in danger of being smashed against the rocks by a north-west wind blowing at almost gale force.
+The rescue took place off Kilcummin Head when local fishermen showed skilful seamanship and noble humanity when they risked their lives in treacherous seas to row out three miles to tow to safety a lifeboat full of weary sailors in danger of being smashed against the rocks by a north-west wind blowing at almost gale force.

-Late on Friday, August 9, 1940, the unescorted Swedish motor merchant, Canton, was hit by one torpedo from U-30 and sank 70 miles west of Tory Island.
-The ship was on on its way to Liverpool from Calcutta via Freetown, carrying 3,000 tons of pig iron, 2,700 tons of linseed, 1,152 tons of general cargo and 1,034 tons of hessian.
+At 5.30am on Friday, August 9, 1940, the unescorted Swedish motor merchant, Canton, was hit by one torpedo from U-30 and sank 70 miles west of Tory Island.
+The ship was on its way to Liverpool from Calcutta via Freetown, carrying 3,000 tons of pig iron, 2,700 tons of linseed, 1,152 tons of general cargo and 1,034 tons of hessian.

-Two lifeboats were launched; the captain and 15 crew were never heard of again, but the second boat with 16 men reached the Mayo coast on Sunday morning, August 11, 1940.
+Two lifeboats were launched; the captain and 15 crew were never heard of again, but the second boat with 16 men reached the Mayo coast at about 10am on Sunday morning, August 11, 1940.

 By the time they came in sight of the Kilcummin shoreline, the 16 seamen (13 Swedes, two Norwegians and one Filipino) were exhausted and cold after two nights being tossed about in a cramped lifeboat in a wild North Atlantic.
-Dejected, the survivors were in no fit state to row their vessel through the treacherous waters, avoiding reefs and skerries, to the small harbour near where General Humbert’s French Forces landed in 1798.
+Dejected, the survivors were in no fit state to row their vessel through the heavy seas, avoiding reefs and skerries, to the small harbour near where General Humbert’s French Forces landed in 1798.

-Alerted by the coastwatchers at Kilcummin LOP who had spotted the lifeboat in difficulty passing the headland, Jim McLoughlin and his comrades did not hesitate for one minute when they looked out over the bay from the cliffs at Croagh Mor and saw the plight of the men aboard the lifeboat.
-Within minutes, they had launched the St. Anne into the dangerous sea swell that kept all boats harbour-bound that inclement summer Sunday.
+Alerted by the coastwatchers at Kilcummin LOP, who had spotted the lifeboat in difficulty about three miles off Kilcummin Head, Jim McLoughlin and his comrades did not hesitate for one minute when they looked out over the bay from the cliffs at Croagh Mor and saw the plight of the men aboard the lifeboat.
+Within minutes, they had launched St. Anne into the dangerous sea swell that kept all boats harbour-bound that inclement summer Sunday.

 Rowing out three miles through the treacherous currents and high rolling seas, the Kilcummin men saw that the lifeboat was almost twice the size of the skiff and taking water.
 A collision would see them all drown.
-There was no response to calls to take a tow line; the lifeboat men who were crouching under a tarpaulin, werre cold, seasick and losing hope of rescue.
-Bravely, Jim McLoughlin jumped from the St. Anne into the lifeboat and as the survivors slowly emerged, he secured the line and took the tiller as the oarsman in the St. Anne began pulling for home.
+There was no response to calls to take a tow line; the lifeboatmen who were crouching under a tarpaulin were cold, seasick and losing hope of rescue.
+Bravely, Jim McLoughlin jumped from St. Anne into the lifeboat and as the survivors slowly emerged, he secured the line and took the tiller as the oarsman in St. Anne began pulling for home.

-As the Canton crew, comprising Swedes and lascars (sailor from the Indian Subcontinent and South East Asia) came ashore at Kilcummin, one of the crew who was a Filipino “fell on his knees, blessed himself, and kissed the ground ” 44.
+As the Canton crew came ashore at Kilcummin, one of the crew who was a Filipino “fell on his knees, blessed himself, and kissed the ground ” 44.
 Some of his comrades were not as lucky; the bodies of Edwin Andersson, from Malmo, Sweden, and Heikel Sverin, both Canton crewmen, came ashore later in the month in Donegal and two empty lifeboats from the steamer also washed up.

 The survivors were welcomed with kindness and compassion by the people of Kilcummin who gave them food and beverages.
 After receiving medical attention from Dr J.J.
 Igoe, Ballina, and Dr Madden Dublin, the mariners were conveyed to Ballina by military lorry where they were met by the Shipwrecked and Mariners Royal Benevolent Society and local Branch of the Irish Red Cross Society.
-The warmth and generosity of the reception the shipwrecked sailors received in the welcoming homes of Kilcummin that day contrasted with the cooler reception the Canton crew would later receive from officialdom in Ballina.
-They were declined entry to the local hospital as “the number of patients was so great at the time that there was no accommodation for them 44“.
-The matron lent 24 blankets which were returned and, having been disinfected and laundered, they were returned to store.
+The warmth and generosity the shipwrecked sailors received in the welcoming homes of Kilcummin that day contrasted with the cooler reception the Canton crew would later receive from officialdom in Ballina.
+The stricken seafarers were declined entry to the local hospital as “the number of patients was so great at the time that there was no accommodation for them”.
+44 The matron lent 24 blankets which were returned and, having been disinfected and laundered, they were returned to store.

 The sailors were taken to Enniscrone where they were accommodated in the local school before later travelling to Dublin where they were accommodated in various hotels including Jury’s, College Green, and Rothesay Hotel, Eden Quay.
 The crew left Dublin in stages between December 1940 and March 1941 to join the Swedish vessel, SS Mansuria, bound from Liverpool to Petsamo, Finland.

 Some weeks after the rescue, Ballina businessman, E. M. Boshell, local representative of the Shipwrecked Mariners Society, and a member of Ballina Harbour Board, and also Lloyd’s Agent at Ballina, recommended the fishermen for recognition for their bravery to the Royal National Lifeboat Institution.

-It wasn’t until November 1991 when Jim McLoughlin who was 82-years-old and living in the United States that his bravey was finally recognised when a Swedish government representative, Anders Sjodin, presented him with a silver goblet with his name and the date of the rescue engraved on it 45.
+It wasn’t until November 1991 when Jim McLoughlin who was 82-years-old and living in the United States that his bravery was finally recognised when a Swedish government representative, Anders Sjodin, presented him with a silver goblet with his name and the date of the rescue engraved on it.
+45

 He was one of three crew members of MV Upwey Grange whose remains were washed ashore along the Mayo coast after the ship, heading for London from Buenos Aires, with 11 passengers and a cargo of 5,500 tons of frozen and tinned meat was hit by one torpedo from U-37 and sank 184 miles west of Achill Head, on August 8, 1940.